 The ransom theory of the atonement of Jesus is the teaching that the death of Christ on the cross was a ransom paid to Satan.
 In Mark 10:45, Jesus said, "For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
 But, we see no place in Scripture that teaches us such a ransom was paid to the evil one.

 This theory was developed by Origen (a.d.
 185-254), and it advocated that Satan held people captive as a victor in war.
 This theory, which was also held by Augustine, advocated that because Satan held people captive, a ransom had to be paid, not to God, but to Satan.1

 The ransom theory of the atonement is false.
 First of all, it makes Satan a benefactor in the atoning work.
 Second, it gives Satan too high a role in redemption.
-There is nothing in Scripture that says Satan was the one who ransom was paid to.
+There is nothing in Scripture that says that Satan was the one to whom ransom was paid.
 It would seem that the ransom was paid to God the Father.

 - 1. Enns, Paul P., The Moody Handbook of Theology, p.
 312.